roryee/artificial-intelligence/README.md

 Artificial Intelligence is a WordPress theme.
 It wants to take your FRC team's website and give it superpowers.

 Right now, we're still developing AI, so some stuff might not work as intended.
-If so, just submit a ticket and we'll get too at as soon as possible.
+If so, just submit a ticket and we'll get to at as soon as possible.

 ## Features